 that engages the imagination.

 - If you are selected as a finalist, your project idea will be added to our website and YouTube channel, where thousands of youth, families, counselors, teachers and others across the country will be able to try out your project and be inspired to create their own OK.

-- All participants will be invited to and celebrated at an event on May 7, hosted by the Portland Art Museum.
+- All participants will be invited to and celebrated at an event on May 7 at the Portland Art Museum.

 rules and guidelines